Legal Requirements of the LEI

 An LEI is not a one-time obligation.
 Legal entities must:

-• Update promptly: Notify the LOU of any changes in legal name, ownership, or structure.
+• Update promptly: Notify the LOU: LOU (Local Operating Unit) — an accredited organization that issues/renews LEIs and validates entity data. of any changes in legal name, ownership, or structure.

 • Maintain accuracy: Regulators may cross-verify data against public registries.